How to Choose the Best Forex & CFD Broker in 2019

 No Dealing Desk

-Contrary to DD brokers, NDD brokers don't pass their orders to a market maker or a liquidity provider.
-They use both the STP and ECN technologies without a DD, and route trade orders directly to liquidity providers.
+Contrary to DD brokers, NDD brokers use both the STP and ECN technologies without a dealing desk, and route trade orders directly to liquidity providers.
 This allows clients to access real markets with better and faster fills.
 It is a bridge between clients and liquidity providers, and there are no requotes when an order needs to be filled.
 We differentiate between two types of NDD brokers: the STP and the ECN.

 The STP (or Straight Through Processing) technology requires no dealing desk.
 All orders are routed to the broker's liquidity providers, and prices are executed at the bid/ask rate provided by liquidity providers.
 Liquidity providers in this case are hedge funds, big banks, and investors that effectively act as counterparties to each trade.
 Usually, the STP broker has an internal liquidity pool that is represented by different liquidity providers, that compete for the best bid/ask spreads for STP broker orders.